 There are so many different retreats to choose from these days.
-One day retreats, three day, five day, seven day, ten day, fourteen day, even thirty day retreats.
-The most popular ones seem to be seven day retreats so you get a full week of revitalization.
+1 day retreats, 3 day, 5 day, 7 day, 10 day, 14 day, even 30 day retreats.
+The most popular ones seems to be a 7 day retreat so you get a full week of revitalization.

+Teachers and Resort.
 Know who your teachers are and how much experience they have.
-Check out testimonials of the teachers on their websites or Facebook and look at testimonials of the resorts on Trip Advisors.
+Check out testimonials of the teachers on their websites or FaceBook and look at testimonials of the resorts on Trip Advisors.
 You can get a pretty good feel about their professionalism and knowledge (if that is what you are looking for) by doing a little bit of research online.

 Know your location.
 If you are attending a retreat in the jungle, you just might see spiders and snakes.
-If you’re attending a retreat at a yoga ashram, there might be a dress code and 5 a.m. wake-up bell.
-If you’re attending a retreat on a tropical island, wi-fi might be limited.
+If you are attending a retreat at a yoga ashram, there might be a dress code and 5am wake-up bell.
+If you attending a retreat on a tropical island, wifi might be limited.
 Save yourself some big surprises and know where you are going and how to prepare.
 Ask questions before you arrive if you are not sure.

 Know what the daily schedule is and see if it is in alignment with your desires and needs.
 Don’t pick a yoga retreat that starts with 5 a.m. meditation if you want to sleep in.
 Don’t pick a vegan retreat if you want to eat fresh fish.
 Don’t pick a detox retreat if you want to drink wine every night.
 Know your location, and know the retreat intentions which will determine the retreat schedule.

+Menu.
 Your entire retreat week will be affected by how good (or not good) the menu is.
-Many retreats around the world are done in beautiful, more isolated locations so it’s sometimes not easy to get all the foods you can easily get back home.
-If food is something not normally important to you on a vacation, thenmaybe you should start considering it.
-Retreats are healthy vacations that help recharge your soul, and also your body from the inside out, so a good retreat will spend meticulous attention to ingredients and menu planning that will help nourish and energize you throughout the week so you leave your vacation feeling amazing.
+Many retreats around the world are done in beautiful, more isolated locations so sometimes it is not easy to get all the things and foods you can easily get back home.
+If food is something that is not normally important to you on a vacation, then maybe you should start considering it.
+Retreats are healthy vacations that help to recharge your soul, but also your body from the inside out, so a good retreat will spend meticulous attention to ingredients and menu planning that will help to nourish and energize you throughout the week so you leave your vacation feeling amazing.
 A good quality retreat will ensure that a big part of your retreat experience offers a menu that is deliciously revitalizing to your cells.